Modine Manufacturing Co.

 In September 1997, Dames & Moore performed an investigation at the mud pits to assess any potential releases.
 On behalf of Modine, Dames & Moore submitted a final report to the department in December 1997.
 Sample results showed increasing TCE concentrations with increasing depth.
 As a remedial action, the soil surrounding mud pits #1, #3 and #4 and debris from the mud pits (i.e., cement lining, PVC piping and scrap metal) were removed in October 1997.
 About 13 tons of soil were disposed off-site as hazardous waste and 184 tons were disposed off-site as special waste.
 The areas where VOCs were detected above the cleanup goals were limited and in areas difficult to get to for removal.
 Removing the soil would have potentially weakened the building foundation or damaged underground utilities, such as fire lines.

 In January 1999, TCE was discovered in the City of Camdenton's Mulberry Well, at levels above the maximum contaminant level for drinking water.
 The Mulberry Well is a city municipal well, located about 600 feet southeast of the Modine property and 1000 feet south of the former Hulett Lagoon.
 A March 1999 investigation confirmed TCE from the Hulett Lagoon was released to the groundwater.
 Because the untreated wastewater from the Modine property mixed with sanitary wastes from nearby residences in the sewer system on its way to the Hulett Lagoon, legal limitations were imposed on the department’s ability to use hazardous waste authority to investigate the groundwater contamination.
 The groundwater contamination issue was referred to the department's Hazardous Waste Program, Superfund Section, under the name Hulett Lagoon.
-The status of these remedial activities is described below.
+The status of these remedial activities is described on the Mulberry Well and Hulett Lagoon web page.
 The Mulberry Well is no longer connected to the city's water supply system and is not used for drinking water.